Organs: Heart, lungs, liver, kidneys, pancreas, and intestines.

 If you have questions about registering to be a donor online, please contact the driver licensing program of the Department of Public Safety by calling 1.800.952.3696 or by email.

-All information submitted online will be used only for official Donate Life Minnesota donation and transplant business and will be kept completely secure and confidential.
-The information will only be accessible to a small number of experts with the sole purpose of verifying donation decisions.
-We will not share, sell or otherwise compromise this information.
+Absolutely!
+All information submitted online is used only for official Donate Life Minnesota donation and transplant business and is kept completely secure and confidential.
+The information is only accessible to a small number of experts with the sole purpose of verifying donation decisions.
+We do not share, sell or otherwise compromise this information.

 Organs, eyes and tissues can only be donated after death.
 Age and health criteria are evaluated on an individual basis at the time of death, and everyone can consider themselves a potential organ, eye and tissue donor.